 3.1 Example 1: Research Software Engineer

-Research software engineering represents an established specialised research role; a hybrid between researcher and programmer which requires expertise in both research and programming.
+Research software engineering represents an established specialised research role: a hybrid between researcher and programmer which requires expertise in both research and programming.
 Similar roles have existed for decades with a variety of titles, but the specific title – Research Software Engineer (RSE) – was conceived at Collaborations Workshop in Oxford in 2012 (Hettrick, 2016), followed by the formation of the RSE Association in 2013.
 The rise of RSEs demonstrates the power of naming and defining a role, providing an identity and focal point for action (Sims, 2021).
 Hettrick (2016) summarises the first four years of actions by the RSE Association, including numerous articles, market analysis, and policy work.
 Today, there are RSE networks on every continent, an international council of RSE associations, and an emerging, standardised career path for RSEs.
 Many institutions have established RSE groups, independent of research labs, while the Netherlands eScience Centre is an example of an independent organisation which centres the role of RSEs in the research process.
 This is the result of sustained, organised advocacy efforts by both researchers and RSEs.

 RSEs function both as individuals in embedded roles as well as consolidated groups who provide expertise on a project-by-project basis within their institutions.
 This “consultant” model provides access to RSE expertise for groups who do not have the budget for longer term investment.